The Shane Homes YMCA at 11300 Rocky Ridge Road NW in Calgary has been on my “places to visit” list since the grand opening day on February 1, 2018.

 Waiting for a bus on a sunny day is a treat when you have a view like the facade of Shane Homes YMCA.

 The residence of Rocky Ridge are fortunate to have a facility that promotes wellness and art appreciation.
-For us who lives somewhere else in Calgary, having a trip to Shane Homes YMCA is definitely worthwhile.
+For us who live somewhere else in Calgary, having a trip to Shane Homes YMCA is definitely worthwhile.

 You have to see for yourself and discover more than what I found.